kwaters3/Weather-App/README.md

  ## Contribution
    One can contribute by cloning the repo from the github page, adding a new branch, and pushing changes to the main branch.

- ## Tests
-   Testing can be done by using a RESTful api/server side app like POSTMAN or INSMONIA to debug and test all CRUD commands.

  ## Questions
    If you have any questions, please email me at: knickler3@gmail.com <br/>